fly-apps/elixir_prom_ex_example/sample_application/todo_list/README.md

 that already.
 In fact, if you haven't gone through that README first you should do that prior to starting on this one.

-All you need to do to change in this repo prior to deploying is the edit of `<YOU APP NAME GOES HERE>` in `fly.toml` to the name of your application.
+All you need to change in this repo before deploying is changing `<YOU APP NAME GOES HERE>` in `fly.toml` to the name of your application.

 After that is done, run the following shell commands (make sure you are in the